brown-ccv/ccv-website-hugo/README.md

 #### Production - ccv.brown.edu

-- deployed from `master` on the last Friday of the month
+- deployed from `production` branch.
-- will include all changes accepted into the `release` branch up to the 3rd Friday.
+- will include all changes accepted into the `master` branch.
+- PRs from `master`.
+Only members of `website-admin` team are able to approve/merge PRs to `production`.

 #### Staging - datasci.brown.edu

-- deployed from `release` branch on the 3rd Friday of the month.
+- deployed from `master` branch.
-- PR's from `develop`, `hotfix-*`, or `data-*` branches.
-- for changes to make into this branch they need to be reviewed and approved
+- for changes to make into this branch they need to be reviewed and approved.

-#### Development - brown-ccv.github.io/ccv-website

-- deployed from `develop`
-- PR's encouraged from `topic` branches
+- no direct push allowed.
+All changes come from PRs from `feature/topic` branches.

 #### Reviewers